 It turns out the rumour about a person-finding service hasn’t supernaturally manifested, but there was no need to put it into effect (yet), as it just so happens that the ramen shop owner makes an intuitive guess and we stumble on Makimura all the same.
 The con artist was in the middle of charming another woman into a scam, but the party showed up to ruin it while also getting him to come with them, as “protection” from Joker.
 Now let’s go drag him to our friend Ulala, who’s been transformed into Joker!
 We’re the heroes.

 Ulala was at GOLD gym when she called in, and we arrived on site to find that she had locked everyone out of her favourite workroom, and that no one seemed to have any other keys.
 We would have to explore the now-demon-infested gym to find another copy of the key.
-The dungeon was 100% identical to the Innocent Sin original, save that you have to access the women’s staff change room instead of the men’s (the other change room, depending on the game, is unavailable).
+The dungeon was 100% identical to the Innocent Sin original, save that you have to access the women’s staff change room instead of the men’s.
 There, we found a peeper stealing panties, and it’s possible to report him to Katsuya, though Kyle didn’t realize this.
 Not that anything happens from doing so.
 The peeper just so happens to have the key, and that’s the whole of it.

 Great.
 Now it’s time for disaster.